Peter Kiss (basketball)

-Peter Richard Kiss (born May 9, 1997) is an American professional basketball player for Soles de Mexicali, of the Mexican LNBP.
+Peter Richard Kiss (born May 9, 1997) is an American professional basketball player who last played for CSM Ploiești of the Liga Națională.
 He played college basketball for the Bryant Bulldogs of the Northeast Conference (NEC).
 He previously played for the Quinnipiac Bobcats and the Rutgers Scarlet Knights.
 In Kiss' redshirt senior season at Bryant University, he averaged 25.2 points per game leading the NCAA Division I in scoring.

 High school career

 Kiss started his high school career at Loyola School Manhattan then Monsignor Scanlan High School in The Bronx, New York, and began playing basketball seriously in his sophomore season.
 He then attended Victory Rock Prep School in Sarasota, Florida before spending his senior year at Notre Dame Preparatory School in Fitchburg, Massachusetts.
 Kiss committed to playing college basketball for Quinnipiac in October 2015.

 College career

 Quinnipiac

 Kiss spent one year at Quinnipiac.
-In his one season, Kiss became a leader on the team averaging 13.3 points per game.
+In his one-season, Kiss became a leader on the team averaging 13.3 points per game.
 He was named to the MAAC All-Rookie Team including being named the MAAC Rookie of the Week four times and leading Quinnipiac in scoring in eight games.
 Kiss transferred to Rutgers over the likes of Seton Hall and Auburn.